FATF Full Form-Financial Action Task Force

 by Shashi Gaherwar

-The Financial Action Task Force (FATF) is an intergovernmental organization established in 1989 to combat money laundering, terrorist financing, and other threats to the integrity of the global financial system.
+The Financial Action Task Force (FATF), established in 1989, is an intergovernmental organization dedicated to combating money laundering, terrorist financing, and other threats to the integrity of the global financial system.
 Through its recommendations, the FATF sets international standards for financial transparency and security.
 Nations and financial institutions worldwide must comply with FATF regulations to maintain economic stability and credibility.

 What is the Financial Action Task Force (FATF)?